-While we at Cantor Injury Law, LLC suggest staying home during the ice storm to prevent injury, we understand doing so is not an option for everyone.
-If you must drive during the ice storm, follow the below winter driving safety tips.
+While we at Cantor Injury Law, LLC suggest staying home during the storm to prevent injury, we understand doing so is not an option for everyone.
+If you must drive during the blizzard, follow the below winter driving safety tips.

-- Pack an emergency winter kit: It never hurts to be too prepared, especially if you are driving in the storm.
+- Pack an emergency winter kit: It never hurts to be too prepared, especially if you are driving in a blizzard.
 Make sure to pack an emergency kit before you leave.
 This kit should include the following items:

 - Non-perishable snacks